w3f/polkadot-wiki/docs/learn/learn-parachains.md

   - **Modules** encapsulate particular behavior of the system and consist of:
     - Storage
-    - Routines are invoked by entry points, other modules, upon block initialization or closing.
+    - Routines are invoked by entry points and other modules upon block initialization or closing.
       Routines can alter the storage of a module.
-    - The entry point defines the means by which new information is introduced to a module and can limit the origin from which they are called (user, root, parachain).
+    - The entry point defines how new information is introduced to a module and can limit the origin from which they are called (user, root, parachain).
   - **API** provides means for the node-side behavior to extract meaningful information from the state of a single fork.